 12. “If you don’t clean your room, you’re going to be in big trouble”

-This one is much like No. 11, with the typical “if … then” scenario, although the threatening aspect of this phrase makes it more volatile.
+This one is very similar to the above, with the typical “if … then” scenario, although the threatening aspect of this phrase makes it more volatile.
 Avoid phrasing things as threats like, “I’ll give you something to cry about.”

 Try this instead: “When your room is clean, then you may go out to play,” Kersey says, emphasizing that you should turn it into a positive scenario.